-That month my grandmother sent me an airplane-paid invitation to visit her in Argentina!
-During childhood, my grandmothers and I exchanged many letters.
+That month my grandmother sent me an airplane ticket to visit her all the way from Los Angeles to her home in Argentina!
+During childhood, both my grandmothers and I exchanged many letters.
 They were fantastic in all the ways that mattered to me: they didn’t sugar-coat life, they wanted the best for me, and they helped foster the writer in me who will eventually publish Flamenco & the Sitting Cat and Tango & the Sitting Cat.
 I loved them dearly, sight unseen.
 The one in Spain I first met when I was nine.
 It wasn’t until my early twenties that I got to hug my Abuela in Buenos Aires.

 After that trip, I hired Gallo to do a detailed chart, yet I can’t remember anything about it, including what happened to it.
 These days, I’d rather not presuppose anyone based on their birthday, and I prefer to bumble along as best I can when it comes to my future.

-In this admittedly roundabout way, I present to you, dear reader, today’s poet/novelist guest, Nina Romano, who writes from Florida and Utah.
-Originally from New York, she’s a world traveler who’s earned degrees and writing awards galore, plus she’s published a slew of books.
+Today’s poet/novelist guest, Nina Romano, writes from Florida and Utah.
+Originally a New Yorker, she’s a globe trotter who’s earned degrees and writing awards galore, plus she’s published a slew of books.

-Here she generously recounts the way that Chinese astrology figured into her The Secret Language of Women, the first of her Wayfarer Trilogy.
-Read to the end for an excerpt from it in addition to links for Nina and her writings.
+Here she generously recounts the way that Chinese astrology figured into her book, The Secret Language of Women, the first of her Wayfarer Trilogy.
+Read to the end for an excerpt from it in addition to links for Nina and her writings…

 How Chinese Horoscopes Helped Me Develop a Realistic Protagonist by Nina Romano